jamesBoder/BeerInfoApp/README.md

 A colorful CLI application for discovering and managing your favorite beers using the Beer9 API.

+### Motivation
+I am a beer connoisseur and I wanted to create an application to lookup & find more information on my favorite beers around the world.

 ## ✨ Features

 - 🔍 **Search Beers** - Search for beers by name with detailed information